genia-dev/GeniA/README.md

 Got an idea to improve our project?
 We'd love to hear it and collaborate with you.
 Don't hesitate to reach out to us!
 Just open an [issue](https://github.com/GeniA-dev/GeniA/issues) and GeniA will respond to you 🦸‍♀️🦸‍♂️ !
 You can see details [here](./.github/ISSUE_TEMPLATE/submit-a-request.md).

+# Future Plans

+- OKTA integration for SSO.
+- RBAC Support.
+- Extending capabilities with thousands of new tools.